t-wy/Wplace-BlueMarble-Userscripts/docs/README.md

     <li>Different options to change the display order of the colors, including (un)painted count, hue, and luminance.</li>
     <li>Progress bar behind each color in the list that shows the relative progress</li>
     <li>Allow different coordinate formats (`a, b, c, d`, `a b c d`, and `Tl X: a, Tl Y: b, Px X: c, Px Y: d`) to be pasted to the first coordinate textbox.</li>
-    <li>Allow downloading artworks (in exact size) from the map via the Share Button by two coordinates of opposite corners (One from the textboxes, another from the pixel you pick from the map when clicking the "Share" button)</li>
+    <li>Allow downloading artworks (in exact size) from the map via the Share Button by two coordinates of opposite corners (One from the textboxes, another from the pixel you pick from the map before clicking the "Share" button)</li>
   </ul>
 </p>